Vanderson7593/location-map/README.md

-This is a simple address to map app built with NextJs!
+This is a simple address to map app built with NextJs + Google places API

 ## Screenshots